Of course, I have a past . . .

 If you had asked me back then where do you think you’ll be in 30 years, my young mind wouldn’t have been able to conceive life that went this long.
 I would have never chosen what I’ve become.
 I doubt that I would have pictured my life now as me being an adult.

 If asked who I think I’ll keep in touch with, I’d have selected a limited few.
-I certainly doubt that I would believe I’d be regarded by anyone as a person with honor.
+I certainly doubt that I would have believed I’d be regarded by anyone as a person with honor.
 Perhaps I would have cancelled the idea of a future me because no one can surpass their own opinion of themselves.
 Therefore, since this is true, then at best, I suppose that I would be somewhere in a ditch or institutionalized.
-But none of this is true and of course;, I am neither dead nor institutionalized.
+But none of this is true; of course, I am neither dead nor institutionalized.

 If anyone were to find me and say, “Someday, you’re going to be standing in front of law enforcement and giving lectures,” I would have laughed.